shurcooL/gostatus/README.md

 - `+` - Update available (latest remote revision doesn't match local revision)
 - `/` - Command (package main)

+Caveats:
-Caveat: It currently prints remote version information only for git repositories.
+- It currently prints remote version information only for git repositories.
 Mercurial support to be done...
+- It currently lists one Go package per git repo (even if there are many), in order to avoid polling same git repo more than once.
+A proper solution will be to cache and reuse the results, to be done.

 Installation
 ------------